Xiaotong0309/Big-data-analytics/README.md

 1) twitter_data: A sample dataset queried from Twitter consisting of both public and private user profiles

-2) MIB_cleaned_data: cleaned data from MIB dataset(private data, not provided on Github)
+2) clean: cleaned data from MIB dataset(private data, not provided on Github)

-3) Queried_data: Queried 5 youtubers followers profile and tweets information
+3) data.zip: Queried 5 youtubers followers profile and tweets information

 ### Code: